 Here are Slovenia highlights with kids as well as suggestions and travel tips for planning the perfect family holiday in Slovenia

-When you are done here, here are some of the other pieces I wrote from our epic trip to Slovenia:
+When you are done here, here are some of the other pieces I wrote to help you lpan your trip to Slovenia with kids:

 Why Slovenia with Kids?

-Is Slovenia worth visiting for kids?
+Is it worth making a trip to Slovenia with kids?
 How about Slovenia with a baby?
 Will Slovenia travel be something that will have something to do for everyone?
 Here are some great reasons to plan a family vacation to Slovenia with kids.

 Slovenia is compact and it offers a huge range of climates and activities in a small package.
 Slovenia is about the size of the US state of New Jersey.
 We loved that we could explore so much of this compact European country without wasting too much time in driving form place to place.
 We like a good road trip, but we know that too much time in the car with kiddos is not great for anyone.